 Missing tool functionality: Many companies attempt to solve this problem using MS Excel.
 However, they fail due to the lack of reliable data as well as limitations in the way the data is depicted, such as the inability to simply group the resources or postpone a project.

-Focus on planning details: It’s impossible to perfectly plan all upcoming projects down to the last detail because of the uncertainty that the project will ever actually be launched.
-In these cases, it’s sufficient that the planning is “rough, but complete.”
+Focus on planning details: It is impossible to perfectly plan all upcoming projects down to the last detail because of the uncertainty whether the project will ever actually be launched.
+In these cases, it is sufficient that the planning is “rough, but complete.”
 For long-term planning, one line per project and skill is generally enough, using months as the basis.

-The project manager can supply data from current projects, but planning estimates for new projects must be obtained from the sales team and/or product manager.
-It’s important to also take into account the normal daily obligations and absences that have been planned by team leaders as well.
+The project manager can supply data from current projects, but planning estimates for new projects must be obtained from the sales team and / or product manager.
+It is important to also take into account the normal daily obligations and absences that have been planned by team leaders as well.

 A good system accepts input from a variety of other systems and allows missing or new information to be added to existing scenarios later or entered manually.
-This information doesn’t have to be very detailed but it must accurately reflect the situation.
+This information does not have to be very detailed but it must accurately reflect the situation.

 Advantages of using an optimized tool instead of Excel